A planning permit is required to subdivide land in a BMO.

 1. The bushfire hazard

-An application must address the bushfire hazard on the site, and in the surrounding landscape.
+An application must address the bushfire hazard in the surrounding landscape, and on and near the site.
 This will help determine if it is appropriate to develop in an area.
 It will also show if and how risk can be reduced through a design response that includes appropriate bushfire protection measures.

 This is done through a bushfire hazard site assessment and bushfire hazard landscape assessment.

-For information on how to prepare a site and landscape assessment refer to:
+For information on how to prepare the bushfire hazard assessments refer to the:

 2. Bushfire protection objectives and measures